-In April 2024, the Company received a Notice of Allowance from the U.S. Patent and Trademark Office ("USPTO") for U.S. Patent Application No. 18/189,073 (the "073 Application").
-The '073 Application claims a method of treating acute agitation associated with schizophrenia or bipolar disorder in an agitated human subject at risk of torsades de pointes or sudden death.
+In April July 2024, the Company received a Notice of Allowance from the U.S. Patent and Trademark Office ("USPTO") for U.S. Patent Application No. 18/189,073 526,686 (the "'073 '686 Application").
+The '073 '686 Application claims a method methods of treating acute mild or moderate agitation associated with schizophrenia or bipolar I or II disorder in an agitated a human subject at risk of torsades de pointes or sudden death. having severe hepatic impairment.
 This patent, when issued, is expected to have an expiration date of January 12, 2043.
 It will be submitted for listing in the United States Food and Drug Administration's ("FDA") Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the "Orange Book") in addition to the eight currently listed U.S. patents for IGALMITM (dexmedetomidine) sublingual film.